Make an Appointment

 Please cancel if you are unable to attend your appointment.
 This allows that appointment to be offered to another patient and reduces our waiting times.
 Persistent defaulters will be written to and may be removed from the list

 You can also reply 'cancel' to your reminder text message.

 If you wish to leave a message for a GP, you can either use the online consultation service if it is not an emergency or for more urgent issues call the surgery.
 The receptionist will ask for as much information as possible to enable the GP to deal with the enquiry.
 Where possible, please ensure we have your correct mobile number as the GP may decide to text you a response.

 Most queries are best dealt with by your own doctor or the doctor who has been dealing with your problem and this may mean that the query will not be responded to until that doctor is back in surgery, unless considered an emergency by the duty doctor.

-The trainees are closely supervised by our team of doctors, and will offer similar appointments to the rest of the team - both routine and urgent work.
+The registrars are closely supervised by our team of doctors, and will offer similar appointments to the rest of the team - both routine and urgent work.
 Very occasionally they may ask you for your consent to video your consultation - this will NOT take place without your prior approval - but it is a very helpful way for the registrar to critique and develop their GP skills.

 At times, we also have medical students and nurses attached to us as part of their undergraduate training.

 Network Standard Hours